 In 90.5% of the samples, PoCT and ELISA from stool were concordantly positive or negative.
-There was lack of concordance in 7pairs of stool samples in which at least 1test was positive (ELISA was the only positive test in 5stool samples, while PoCT was the only positive fecal test in the remaining 2samples).
-Lack of concordance between stool tests could be related to intrinsic testsfactors associated with different extraction quality, to the non-homogeneous distribution of GIP in stool ortodifferent sensitivities of the methods in relation to quantity of gluten ingested, specially, in patients submitted to strict protocol procedures.
+There was lack of concordance in seven pairs of stool samples in which at least one test was positive (ELISA was the only positive test in five stool samples, while PoCT was the only positive fecal test in the remaining two samples).
+Lack of concordance between stool tests could be related to: intrinsic test factors associated with different extraction quality, the non-homogeneous distribution of GIP in stool, or different sensitivities of the methods in relation to the quantity of gluten ingested, especially in patients subjected to strict protocol procedures.
 Discordance between tests was more prominent in urine samples compared with detections in stool.
-GIP in urine was detected in 3 sets of samples, 2in concordance with excretion in stool.Time of intake of gluten prior to collection of samples(different time to be cleared for detection compared with stool tests) (see Table 1), degree of dilution of urine (related to level of water consumption), amount of gluten ingested, and the potential role of deamidationdecreasing the reactivity for antibodies, are possible reasons for these results,as well as the fact that gluten intake could be below 500 mg/dsince the volunteers used to improve the diet when they are monitored.
-Interestingly, the urine test has a window of detection ranging from 2 to16 or 48 h after gluten intake.
+GIP in urine was detected in three sets of samples, two of which were in concordance with excretion in stool.
+The time of gluten intake prior to sample collection (different times to be cleared for detection compared with stool tests) (see Table 1), the degree of urine dilution (related to levels of water consumption), the amount of gluten ingested, and the potential role of deamidation (which decreases antibody reactivity) are all possible reasons for these results.
+Another explanation is the fact that gluten intake could be below 500 mg/d, since volunteers improve their diets when they are monitored.
+Interestingly, the urine test has a window of detection ranging from 2-16 or 48 h after gluten intake.
 Recent unpublished results showed that the performance of PoCT in urine from healthy people consuming regular gluten and CeD patients with strictly controlled GFD had sensitivity, specificity, PPV and NPV of 91%, 99%, 99% and 95%, respectively (Cebolla-Ramirez A, personal communication).
-Overall the results suggest that the use of more than one test may enhance the global assessment during patient follow-up.
+Overall, the results suggest that the use of more than one test may enhance the global assessment during patient follow-up.

 We also studied the performance of these tests according to symptom presentation.
 Recent articles suggested that the most common reason for non-responsive CeD is persistent gluten exposure[15,20].
-Indeed, a strategy employed in clinical practice with symptomatic patients,is the recommendation of a “natural” gluten-free dietthat, in the majority of cases, resolves symptoms[21].
-Although no gold standard is available, estimation of dietary adherence by dietitians is, in general, quick, simple and mostly recommended[1,3].
-However, this method has the set-back of being subjective and trainingdependent.
+Indeed, a strategy employed in clinical practice with symptomatic patients is the recommendation of a “natural” GFD that, in the majority of cases, resolves symptoms[21].
+Although no gold standard is available, the estimation of dietary adherence by dietitians is, in general, quick, simple and mostly recommended[1,3].
+However, this method has the setback of being subjective and training-dependent.
 In this study, food dietary reports were recorded by trained patients and blindly analyzed by an expert nutritionist.
-We detected a 65.9% of concordance between dietary reports and objective evidence of GIP in stool and/or urine samples (Cohen kappa: 0317).
-Notably, 13.2% of dietary reports that had estimated “strict” GFD adherence, showed evidence of gluten consumptionas assessed by GIP excretion in stool and/or urine.
+We detected a 65.9% concordance between dietary reports and objective evidence of GIP in stool and/or urine samples (Cohen kappa: 0317).
+Notably, 13.2% of dietary reports that had estimated “strict” GFD adherence showed evidence of gluten consumption, as assessed by GIP excretion in stool and/or urine.